ryansann/hydro/README.md

 - `set hello world` // sets key "hello" to "world"
 - `get hello` // gets value for key "hello"
-- `del hello` // deletes key hello
+- `del hello` // deletes key "hello"
 - `quit` // close connection

 If you have restore enabled, the database will read the commit log to reload the key value store on startup.